IanLuan/Discord-pyBot/README.md

 # Discord-pyBot
 A Discord Bot made with Python

-## About:
-The goal is to create a super bot with many structures, enabling users to choose between these structures and develop their own discord bot.

-## Structures:
+## Features:
-### The structures were created using several libraries available for Python, APIs, and code snippets developed by others.
+### The functions were created using several libraries available for Python, APIs, and code snippets developed by others.
 All structures are commented with the title and library used.

-Structures List:
 - Help (Type !help)
 - Math (No need to type a specific term, the bot recognizes a mathematical expression (e.g. 2 + 15/5)
 - Random Choice (Type !draw + Terms used for the draw (e.g. !draw matheus, Lucas, Marie) )